*****By Ron Rasin and Revital Aronis, Silverfort*****

 Extending Secure Authentication to Air-Gapped Networks with Silverfort

 At Silverfort, we have been helping organizations of all types protect assets long thought of as unprotectable, such as IT infrastructure, File shares, Databases, IIOT, and even OT systems like HMIs and production servers, since our start.
-We recently extended that support to enable secure authentication in air-gapped networks, allowing a full on-premises deployment that doesn’t need internet connectivity, doesn’t require software agents on protected servers, or code changes to protected systems, and offers FIDO2 hardware tokens:
+We recently extended that support to enable secure authentication in air-gapped networks, allowing a full on-premises deployment (including MFA on-premise) that doesn’t need internet connectivity, doesn’t require software agents on protected servers, or code changes to protected systems, and offers FIDO2 hardware tokens:

 - A New Deployment Mode That Can Operate Without Internet Connectivity: Starting with version 3.0, Silverfort offers a full on-premises deployment mode.
 In this deployment mode, Silverfort is deployed as a Virtual Appliance on-premises, and provides all the functionality, without calling any external functions.
 Note that Silverfort also offers a SaaS-based deployment option and a hybrid on-premise-SaaS deployment option.